nassimessaidi/Anime-List-tailwindcss/README.md

-# Anime List using ReactJs & TailwindCss
+# Anime List using React Js & Tailwind Css

-Anime search  list using an API with tailwindcss
+Anime search list using an API with tailwind css

 ## Live Preview